cdruee/austaltools/docs/index.rst

 General
 =======

-This module conatins tools for use with Langrangian dispersion model AUSLTA (AUSbreitungsmodell nach TA Luft)
+This module conatins tools for use with Langrangian dispersion model AUSTAL (AUSbreitungsmodell nach TA Luft)

 Installation:
 -------------